Register a Foreign Corporation in Ohio

 What does it cost to register a foreign corporation in Ohio?

-$99 for the filing fee and normal processing.
-However, expedited filing options are available (all fees are in addition to the base filing fee):
+$99 for the filing fee and the normal state processing time.
+However, expedited processing options are available through the state of Ohio, but these include additional state fees:

 How long does it take for the state to process the Ohio Certificate of Authority?

-Normal Processing: 4-5 business days, plus additional time for mailing.
+Normal Processing: 4-5 business days once the state has received your paperwork, which means you should factor in additional time for mailing.

 Expedited Processing: 4-hour and 1-day expediting is available for in-person filings.
 For $100, you can get 2-day processing (add time for mailing).

-Certificate of Authority paper filings need to be notarized, so take this extra step into account for your filing time.
+Note: Ohio Certificate of Authority paper filings need to be notarized, so take this extra step into account for your processing time.
 Ohio also now has online filing for all business forms.

 How will I get verification of qualification back from Ohio?